-TV (12-VOLT LCD)
+TV (12-VOLT LED)

-The liquid crystal display flat panel TV is powered by 12-volt DC current.
+The LED flat panel TV is powered by 12-volt DC current.

 The 12-volt current is supplied from the house batteries (or from the power converter when connected to shoreline power or running the generator).